chame1eon/jnitrace/README.md

 After a pip install it is easy to run `jnitrace`:

-`jnitrace -l libnative-lib.so -b accurate -d -p com.example.myapplication`
+`jnitrace -l libnative-lib.so com.example.myapplication`

 `jnitrace` requires a minimum of two parameters to run a trace:
-* `-l` - is used to specify the libraries to trace.
-This can be a list of libraries or `*` if you want to trace all libraries.
+* `-l libnative-lib.so` - is used to specify the libraries to trace.
+This argument can be used multiple times or `*` can be used to track all libraries.
-* `-p` - is used to specify the process to trace.
-It needs to be given in the form of an Android package.
+* `com.example.myapplication` - is the Android package to trace.
+This package must already be installed on the device.

 Optional arguments are listed below:
-* `-i <spawn|attach>` - is used to specify the Frida attach mechanism to use.
+* `-m <spawn|attach>` - is used to specify the Frida attach mechanism to use.
 It can either be spawn or attach.
 Spawn is the default option.
-* `-b <fuzzy|accurate>` - is used to control backtrace output.
+* `-b <fuzzy|accurate|none>` - is used to control backtrace output.
 Fuzzy will use the Frida FUZZY Backtracer, whereas accurate will use the Frida ACCURATE Backtracer.
+None will prevent the backtracer from running.
+* `-i <regex>` - is used to specify the method names that should be traced.
+This can be helpful for reducing the noise in particularly noisy JNI apps.
+The option can be supplied multiple time.
+* `-e <regex>` - is used to specify the method names that should be ignored in the trace.
+This can be helpful for reducing the noise in particularly noisy JNI apps.
+The option can be supplied multiple time.
+* `-o path/output.json` - is used to specify an output path where `jnitrace` will store all traced data.
+The information is stored in JSON format to allow later post-processing of the trace data.
+* `-p path/to/script.js` - the path provided is used to load a Frida script into the target process before the `jnitrace` script has loaded.
+This can be used for defeating anti-frida or anti-debugging code before `jnitrace` starts.
+* `-a path/to/script.js` - the path provided is used to load Frida script into the target process after `jnitrace` has been loaded.
-* `-d` - is used to control whether the trace output should show any additional data for the method arguments.
-This will include buffers passed to a function or strings.
+* `--hide-data` - used to reduce the quantity of output displayed in the console.
+This option will hide additional data that is displayed as hexdumps or as string de-references.
+* `--ignore-env` - using this option will hide all calls the app is making using the JNIEnv struct.
+* `--ignore-vm` - using this option will hide all calls the app is making using the JavaVM struct.

 ***Note***